Updated on February 24, 2025

 Recap and Summarize

-As 3D modeling remains an indispensable part of the 3D creation process, the 7 beginner-friendly 3D modeling software platforms highlighted above are indispensable for beginners seeking to translate their 2D ideas into captivating 3D creations.
-These tools provide an ideal starting point for novices embarking on their creative journey into the realm of 3D design.
-Once you’re satisfied with your 3D works of art, don’t forget to export them into GLB files so that you can proudly showcase them with your fellow VIVERSE friends.
+The eight solutions mentioned are ideal for beginners seeking to translate their 2D ideas into captivating 3D creations.
+Once you're satisfied with your 3D works of art, don't forget to export them into GLB files to proudly showcase them in VIVERSE.